rnx2024/RF-Model-for-Job-Rejection/README.md

 This is to make clear that in training the model no applicant data is used.
 Without considering applicant-specific details like qualifications, skills, or experience, predictions are far less accurate.
 It would reduce the process to broad generalizations that don't account for individual merit.
+However, it is still useful in the context of how machine learing model learns from data.
+That while the model may not have used applicant data, it has the ability to learn the primary factors in job rejections.
 As such, this project merely wants to illustrate the process of training RF model with raw data and how to avoid overfitting.

 # Features